-- that you will or may provide that information to us;
+- that you will provide that information to us;

-- of the types of third parties to whom we may disclose it; and
+- of the types of third parties to whom we may disclose personal information; and

 - of how those individuals may obtain access to personal information relating to them.

-It is important that the personal information which we hold about you is complete, accurate and up-to-date, including so that we can properly conduct business.
+It is important that the personal information we hold about you is complete, accurate and up to date, including so that we can properly conduct our business.
 As such, we may ask you to tell us of any changes to your personal information while we continue to hold it.

-If we send you information about products or services that you do not wish to receive, you can inform us that you wish to opt out by contacting us (via the contact details set out below).
+If we send you information about products or services that you do not wish to receive, you can inform us that you wish to unsubscribe or opt out by contacting us in writing (via the contact details set out below).

 If you have a complaint about how we handle your personal information, please contact us using the contact details below.
 Please note that we will ask you to lodge your complaint in writing.
 We will endeavour to understand and resolve your complaint as soon as possible, in accordance with our Complaints Mechanism.

-If you make a privacy complaint to us and are not satisfied that the matter has been resolved satisfactorily, you can lodge a formal complaint with the Office of the Australian Information Commissioner (OAIC).
-Further information about making a privacy complaint to the OAIC is available at: http://www.oaic.gov.au
+If you make a privacy complaint to us and are not satisfied that the matter has been resolved, you can lodge a complaint with the Privacy Commissioner at the Office of the Australian Information Commissioner (OAIC).
+Further information about making a privacy complaint to the OAIC is available at:

-You are able to make a complaint directly to the OAIC rather than to us.
-In most cases, however, it is likely that the OAIC would refer you to us, in the first instance, to see if your complaint can be resolved without requiring the involvement of the OAIC.
+You can make a complaint directly to the OAIC rather than to us.
+In most cases, however, it is likely that the OAIC would refer you to us at first instance to see if your complaint can be resolved without requiring their involvement.

 Changes to this policy

-Any amendments will be notified by posting an updated version on our website and will be effective from the date of posting.
+This policy is subject to regular review in accordance with our Compliance Plan.
+Any changes to it will be notified publicly by us posting an updated version on our website, and the changes will be effective from that date.

 Any information we hold will be governed by the most current version of this policy.